Regd.No.: 126198/071/072

 Day 12 : Trek to Dhule 3,410m – 06 hrs.

-From here on journey progress leading closer to near to Dolpo area, after a nice morning, starting the trek towards a steep long uphill into thick forest of oaks, hemlocks and firs, then along a stream walking for few hours to reach our overnight camp at Dhule, this place with some shades and huts of cattle herders on this small summer grazing area.
+From here on journey progresseses closer to to Dolpo area, after a nice morning, we start the trek towards a steep long uphill into a thick forest of oaks, hemlocks, and firs, then along a stream walking for a few hours to reach our overnight camp at Dhule, this place with some shades and huts of cattle herders on this small summer grazing area.

 Food